ajbeck800/CS121_Project_7_Beck/README.md

 int keepGoing starts true

 while keepGoing is true:
-    set int guess to the mean of lower and upper use a rounding function to round guess down increment turns
+    set int comGuess to the mean of lower and upper use a rounding function to round comGuess down increment turns
     ask user to enter h, l, or c (Too High, Too Low, or Correct) put it in string feedback
     if feedback = "h":
-        set upper to guess
+        set upper to comGuess
     else if feedback = "l":
-        set lower to guess
+        set lower to comGuess
     else:
         set keepGoing to false
 ```